Legal Document Translation

 We also offer a full range of services for transactional lawyers involved in cross-border transactions, including mergers and acquisition, joint venture, and project finance.
 We understand the sense of urgency in these matters and have the resources to turn around projects with 24 hours.

 Many of our corporate clients, especially public companies, also have corporate governance and compliance materials that must be translated on a periodic basis.
-Thus, for instance, human resources manuals, annual reports, SEC filings, press releases, prospectuses, and interactive websites for wellness and other HR programs must be accessible to officers and employees working in foreign offices.
+Human resources manuals, annual reports, SEC filings, and other HR programs must be accessible to officers and employees working in foreign offices.
 We are experienced in translating these corporate legal communications into other languages while also being mindful of the linguistic and cultural sensitivities of foreign workers.

 Finally, there is an important market segment that requires specialty translations either for regulatory matters or patent and trademark disputes involving intellectual property.
 These specialty areas involve medical devices; pharmaceutical drug trials; software and coding; various type of engineering and infrastructure projects; and AML manuals for banks, broker-dealers, and hedge funds.
 These specialty areas require the use of translators and proofreaders who are conversant with the unique scientific, medical, engineering, and financial terminology used in those fields.
 Lingua Franca has a worldwide network of certified specialty translators